Time Travel Debugging

 Currently, the time travel debugger supports stepping through any past workflows and most transactions, but has a few limitations:

-• DBOS debugger exclusively uses recorded outputs for communicators without providing an opportunity to step through the code, because communicators may contain unexpected side effects.
-For example, if a communicator sent an email to the user at run time, an email would not be sent out during debugging sessions.
+- DBOS debugger exclusively uses recorded outputs for steps without providing an opportunity to step through the code, because steps may contain unexpected side effects.
+For example, if a step sent an email to the user at run time, an email would not be sent out during debugging sessions.

 Configurations